Skip advert

 Handling

-The ZS EV is best suited to those who want a car to get them from A to B with little fuss.
+The MG ZS EV is best suited to those who want a car to get them from A to B with little fuss.
 It gets the job done, and many will be happy with how the soft suspension is able to deal with bumps and the decent level of refinement it offers.
-Hop on the motorway and the electric SUV is comfortable and quiet, although not the most serene EV on sale.
+Hop on the motorway and this electric SUV is comfortable and quiet, although not the most serene EV on sale.

 However, the ZS EV can feel slightly wayward at times, with a bit too much body lean.
 The steering also lacks keel and there isn’t an impressive amount of grip.
 One of the biggest bugbears is the lack of reach adjustment in the steering wheel and the completely flat seat bases, which may make it hard for people to find their ideal driving position and get comfortable behind the wheel.